-In line with our Provision of Information Policy, this document is available to all interested parties on the School Website and MIS.
+In line with our Provision of Information Policy, this document is available to all interested parties on the School Website, on MIS, on the United Hub and on request from the Principal's Office.
 It should be read in conjunction with the following documents:

-- Child Protection (Safeguarding)

-- Educational Visits and Off-Site Activities (EVAOS)
+- Child Protection (Safeguarding) - Educational Visits and Off-Site Activities (EVAOS)

 - Fire

-- Health and Safety - Group Accident and Incident Management Policy
+- Health and Safety

+- Group Accident and Incident Management Policy

 First aid arrangements are continually monitored by the School Nurse, Sinead Ross Martyn.
 In addition, this document is reviewed annually, or as events or legislation require by Charlotte Demetz, Assistant Principal, Compliance, Health and Safety.
-The next scheduled date for review is March 2025.
+The next scheduled date for review is May 2024.